dodona-edu/universal-judge/README.md

 # Now you should put the content from above in the file.
 ```

-### 3. Creating a few submissions
+### 3. Create some submissions

-You should now create two submissions, a correct one and a wrong one.
+Now create two Python submissions for the programming exercise.
+The first one contains a correct solution, and the second one returns the wrong result.

 ```bash
 $ cat exercise/simple-example/correct.py